Altinn/altinn-studio-docs/content/authorization/modules/_index.md

 - Altinn 3 Apps
 - Altinn 2 apps
-- External services are hosted on other platforms but registered in Altinn for authorization purposes.
+- External services are hosted on other platforms but registered in Altinn for authorization.

 [Read more](resourceregistry)